 Security & Storage

-Garaging your Maserati and fitting security devices can lower premiums.
-Some insurers offer specific discounts for garaged vehicles.
+Garaging your Maserati and fitting alarm or GPS tracking systems can lower premiums.
+Some insurers offer specific discounts for vehicles kept in locked garages.

 A strong no-claims history can significantly reduce Maserati premiums.
-Bonus protection options are worth exploring to safeguard your discount.
+NCB protection is especially valuable on higher-premium policies.

 🔧

 Italian luxury car parts and specialist labour costs are factored into premiums.
-Maintaining a full service history may help.
+Maintaining a full service history at authorised centres may help.

 Tips to Save on Maserati Insurance in Australia

-Practical ways to reduce your Maserati insurance premium.
+Practical ways to reduce your Maserati insurance costs.

 1